shivan-s/shivan.xyz/content/posts/svelte-5/index.md

 'Design' in this case can relate to updated packages.

 Additionally, updated packages tend to perform better.
-For example, the bundle size of svelte 5 is smaller than 4.
+For example, the bundle size of Svelte 5 is smaller than 4.
 You are sending less data over the wire for the same functionality.

 So with a little convincing and trying, I'd encourage you to convince those around you and those whom you work for that staying up-to-date is important.
 This is, of course, easier said than done, but keep fighting the good fight.
 And you work with reasonable people, then you will be successful - just don't give up hope.